ieZaky/ieZaky/README.md

 ## 🌟 About Me

 I'm **Islam Zaky**, a **Senior Automation Test Engineer** passionate about building **reliable**, **scalable**, and **high-quality** software solutions.
-With over **5 years of experience** across **web**, **mobile**, and **API testing**, I specialize in transforming QA processes into efficient, automated systems that accelerate delivery and ensure flawless user experiences.
+With over **5 years of hands-on experience** in **web** and **API testing**, I specialize in creating robust automation frameworks that optimize testing efficiency, ensure stability, and deliver seamless user experiences.

-I thrive at the intersection of **engineering and quality**, crafting automation frameworks, refining CI/CD workflows, and collaborating closely with development teams to elevate every release.
+I focus on blending **technical depth** with **QA strategy** — developing tools, refining CI/CD workflows, and collaborating across teams to elevate product quality from development to deployment.

-I’m a lifelong learner driven by curiosity — always exploring new testing methodologies, tools, and technologies to make software smarter, faster, and more resilient.
+Continuous learning, experimentation, and precision drive my work — every test, every script, every release.

 ---